 ♫ Listening to: Cat Fancy by Tacocat ♫

 I made this pink and white funfetti kitty cat cake for a little vegan girl’s birthday.
-I typically only make cakes for my friends and family, but someone I know asked me to make this for her daughter for her birthday.
+I typically only make cakes for my friends and family, but someone I know asked me to make this her daughter a birthday cake.
 She really wanted a kitty cat birthday cake, and while there are many amazing vegan bakers in the bay area, none of them will do custom cakes.
 So, I basically saved the day, haha.

 I miiiiiiight be willing to make one for you too if you ask me really sweetly, but since I use all organic ingredients, and I’m not super fast (since this is just my hobby), they’re not cheap.
-Also, I might expect you to dress up to match the cake, since the precedent has already been set.
-If you like baked goods that look like animals, you might also like my koala cupcakes and my puppy pumpkin cake.
+Also, I might expect you to dress up to match your birthday cake, since the precedent has already been set.

 Vegan Funfetti Cake Ingredients